-- 1. In accordance with EPA regulations 2 CFR Parts 200 and 1500 (specifically, § 200.328 Monitoring and Reporting Program Performance), the CAR agrees to submit to the EPA Project Officer within 90 days after the expiration or termination of the approved project period a final technical report on the cooperative agreement and at least one reproducible copy suitable for printing.
-The final technical report shall document project activities over the entire project period and shall include brief information on each of the following areas: - a. a comparison of actual accomplishments with the anticipated outputs/outcomes specified in the EPA-approved workplan; - b. reasons why anticipated outputs/outcomes were not met; and - c. other pertinent information, including when appropriate, analysis and explanation of cost overruns or high unit costs. - d. other pertinent information, including when appropriate, analysis and explanation of cost overruns or high unit costs.
+- 1. In accordance with EPA regulations 2 CFR Parts 200 and 1500 (specifically, § 200.329 Monitoring and Reporting Program Performance and 2 CFR § 200.344(a), Closeout), the CAR agrees to submit to the EPA Project Officer within 120 days after the expiration or termination of the approved project period a final technical report on the cooperative agreement via email, unless the EPA Project Officer agrees to accept a paper copy of the report.
+The final technical report shall document project activities over the entire project period and shall include brief information on each of the following areas: - a. a comparison of actual accomplishments with the anticipated outputs/outcomes specified in the EPA-approved workplan; - b. reasons why anticipated outputs/outcomes were not met; and - c. other pertinent information, including when appropriate, analysis and explanation of cost overruns or high unit costs.